GREEN wall horizontal

-There are many fireplace designs which are inspirational.
-All of them are so amazing but this modern black design is not only a fireplace, but also a wall divider and a TV holder.
+There are many fireplace designs that are inspirational.
+All of them are so amazing but this modern black design is not only a fireplace but also a wall divider and a TV holder.
 Three elements packed into one.

 Natural Tree Branch Divider

 Natural Tree Branch Divider by Natsiq Outdoor features towering tree branches attached to a lacquered stainless steel base.
 It acts much the same way a natural privacy screen of trees would, allowing in just the right amount of light and breaking up space without closing it off.

 The sculptural Stick Screen is mobile and modular and comes in either wood or acrylic sticks.
 Of course, we much prefer the wooden sticks for their organic texture and the ability to evoke the outback.
 Otherwise, what’s the point?